davhunt/instruments/postTaskA/readme.md

 ## postTaskA

-This repo contains modifiable (.docx) and PDF versions of the generic post-task questionnaire used by the NDCLab, along with the REDCap import .zip.
+This repo contains modifiable (.docx) and PDF versions of the generic post-task questionnaire used by the NDCLab, along with the REDCap import .zip and survey PDF.

 ### Scoring Script